bstefanescu/reqz/README.md

 }
 ```

 If you don't define the `userEmail` when running the above script then an error is thrown.
-But this is not happening if you don't define fhe `firstName`, because it is defined as optional.
-Instead, the firdtName will be ignored and not included in the body object.
+But, the script will succeed if the `firstName` is not defined, since it is defined as optional.
+It will be simply ommited from the request body.

-There are 3 builtin variable names, that you should not use:
+There are 3 builtin variable names, that you can use:
 1. `$env` - the request environment - usefull to debug using `@inspect` directive
 2. `$response` - the response object of the last executed request.
 See `@run` directive
-3. `$play` - the current csv record when replaying a csv defining different values for the same variables (i.e. records).
-See `--play` flag.
+3. `$play` - the current csv record when replaying requests using input from a csv file.
+See the `--play` flag.

 ### Expressions

 There 2 types of expressions:
 1. Literal values: "a double quoted string", 'a single quoted string', true, false, null, 123 (i.e. numbers), \``a template literal: Hello ${name}`\`.
 2. Javascript expression.
-Any `ES2020` javascript expression is supported.
+Any [ES2020](https://node.green/#ES2020) javascript expression is supported.
-3. String templates not surrounded by backticks.
+3. String templates not surrounded with backticks.
 Example: `GET ${apiUrl}/users/${userId}`.
-These expression can be used in any directive that expects a string as its argument (if not explicitely stated in directive doc that it doesn't accept expressions) like: requets URLs, request header values, `@include`, `@echo` etc.
+These expression can be used in any directive that expects a string as its argument (if not explicitly stated in the directive doc. that it doesn't accept expressions).
+Examples: requets URLs, request header values, `@include`, `@echo` etc.

 Expressions are isloated and cannot access javascript globals.
 If you need to add your own functions to be acessed in expressions you can do so by using the `@import` directive.

-The only built-in fucntion available in the expressions scope is `base64`.
+The only built-in function available in the expressions scope is `base64`.
 This is usefull to generate basic authentication headers like:

 ```
 Authorization: Basic ${base64(username+':'+password)}